 Having recruited the talent, retaining it within the organization is a key contributor in providing high-quality audits.
-Retention can vary based on external drivers, such as market conditions, but at 78% in June 2024, the global audit retention rate is at a higher level than before the COVID-19 pandemic.
+Retention can vary based on external drivers, such as market conditions, but at 82% in June 2024, the EY Canada audit retention rate is at a higher level than before the COVID-19 pandemic.

 EY people have always wanted to achieve the right balance between their professional and personal lives, but the younger workforce generations are much quicker to take action if their desired level of flexibility or wellbeing is not met.
-Currently, 36% of EY auditors now work remotely two or more days per week, a figure that is stabilizing as a working norm.

 An increasingly important talent priority has been a focus on wellbeing and improving the day-to-day experience of EY people.
 The overarching goal is to embed a wellbeing culture through the commitment of leadership to provide the financial, physical, emotional and social support that enables EY people to be the best they can be.
 This can manifest in the provision of flexible working arrangements, recognition programs, mental health awareness and wellbeing, learning and development, plus much more.

 In practice, this also includes equitably balancing work allocations and breaking down barriers that have previously prevented EY professionals from setting and adhering to healthy boundaries.
 There is a stronger focus on experience management, scheduling auditors onto engagements, where they can find opportunities to expand their knowledge as part of longer-term career progression.
-71% of EY auditors agree that work experiences needed for career progression are assigned equitably, according to the March 2024 employee listening survey [People Pulse Survey].
+74% of EY auditors in Canada agree that work experiences needed for career progression are assigned equitably, according to the March 2024 employee listening survey [People Pulse Survey].